-Understanding.
 It is important to explore your reasons for feeling dissatisfied at work.
-According to a study on this same subject, by the CIPD (Chartered Institute for Professional Development) the main reasons why people decide to change their careers include; dissatisfaction with senior management or the culture of the organisation; wanting better work-life balance; career development/wanting to take on a more challenging role; earning a better salary and wishing to explore different industry sectors.
+According to a study on this same subject, by the CIPD (Chartered Institute for Professional Development) the main reasons why people decide to change their careers include: dissatisfaction with senior management or the culture of the organisation; wanting better work-life balance; career development to take on a more challenging role; to improve your earning prospects and a desire to explore something new.

-Visualise your career goal i.e. see yourself in your new position and that will help it become a reality.
-Visualising will help you connect with how powerful your aspirations are.
-Make it a crystal clear vision of what it is that you want and be specific.
-For example, if your next career step involves a promotion to a position of Head of Legal, imagine yourself working in that role, perhaps managing a team and a specific geographical region etc. How does that feel?
+Visualise your career goal i.e. see yourself in your new position and make this your new reality.
+Be very specific about what you want.
+For example, if your next career step involves a promotion to Legal Director, imagine yourself working in that role.
+Perhaps see yourself managing a specialist team, across a particular geographical region and being an active member of the senior leadership team etc. How does that feel?

 - Be specific.
 Make your goal as detailed as you can.